thelovesmith/Capstone-Project---JAWS/README.md

 # Jack Of All Waves Website

 ## About
-  My Capstone project is a dynamic website for th eMusic Label a close friend of mine and myself started back in Philadelphia.
+  My Capstone project is a dynamic website for the Music Label a close friend of mine and myself started back in Philadelphia.
 This webpage will house information about our collective including, but not limited to: General Information about who we are, what we do, and why we do it, Music and Videos we have published, upcoming events we are hosting, and an E-commerce store where we will sell merchandise.

 ## User Story
   1. User will land on landing page.
 Once they click the page it    will render the        Home page